Business Leaders Puzzled by Delayed Impact of Rate Hikes: Prepare for a Hard Landing or Gentle Transition?

 “I see a fair amount of optimism in the short term, but I see a lot of downside risks if there is a policy error, especially from central banks,” she added.

-Rate hikes would indeed start to bite at a time when corporate earnings and overall economic growth begin to falter, she said, while elections looming in many countries next year could hamper government efforts to help companies in difficulty.
+Rate hikes would indeed start to bite at a time when corporate earnings and overall economic growth begin to falter, she said, while elections looming in many countries next year might hamper government efforts to help companies in difficulty.

 Although corporate defaults are on the rise in many countries, they remain below pre-pandemic levels as many companies have fixed rate debt incurred when rates were ultra-low.